-5.3.2 Configuring Servers Behind SUA (Example)
+7.3.2 Configuring Servers Behind SUA (Example)

-Let's say you want to assign ports 22-25 to one server, port 80 to another and assign a default server IP address of 192.168.1.35 as shown in the next figure.

-The NAT network appears as a single host on the Internet
+Let's say you want to assign ports 21-25 to one FTP, Telnet and SMTP server (A in the example), port 80 to another (B in the example) and assign a default server IP address of 192.168.1.35 to a third (C in the example).
+You assign the LAN IP addresses and the ISP assigns the WAN IP address.
+The NAT network appears as a single host on the Internet.

-Figure 5-3 Multiple Servers Behind NAT Example
+Figure 7-3 Multiple Servers Behind NAT Example

-5.4 Selecting the NAT Mode
+7.4 Selecting the NAT Mode